LobotomyDC/RuneCast/README.md

 * Sega Dreamcast Controller:
 * D-Pad/R Analog (if available) to control camera
 * L analog for mouse input
-* hold L whilst tapping touch screen for right click
-* Start -
+* Start - ???
-* select to toggle top screen's power
 * A/B - mouse button 1 and 2
-* X/Y - F1 and F2 for now
+* X/Y - F1 and F2 for now.
+Will come up with better controls as I go, and try to support Dual Analog and Extended Controller Buttons.

 ## Build Instructions (Dreamcast):